Radiative corrections of heavy scalar decays to gauge bosons in the singlet extension of the Standard Model: Description of the Singlet Standard Model

-which clearly show that the SM quartic coupling $\lambda$ receives a correction proportional to the ratio among the portal coupling $\kappa$ and the quartic of the $s^0$ field \cite{strumia}.
+which clearly shows that the quartic coupling $\lambda_\textrm{SM}$ receives a correction proportional to the ratio among the portal coupling $\kappa$ and the quartic of the $s^0$ field \cite{strumia}.
 The couplings of the $H$ and $S$ fields with gauge bosons and fermions are similar to the ones of the SM Higgs, rescaled by the appropriate mixing \cite{Groos}:

 with $s_\alpha = \sin\alpha$ and $c_\alpha = \cos\alpha$.
 Then the tree-level amplitude for the $S\to VV$ decays is given by: